gorango/flowcraft/docs/guide/advanced-guides/composition.md

 ## 2. Declarative Composition with `GraphBuilder`

-For complex, declarative, and distributed workflows, Cascade uses a more powerful **"Graph Inlining"** pattern.
+For complex, declarative, and distributed workflows, Flowcraft uses a more powerful **"Graph Inlining"** pattern.
 This is the recommended approach for building scalable systems.

 > [!IMPORTANT]
 > **You must explicitly tell the builder which node types represent sub-workflows** by passing them in its constructor.
 This gives you the flexibility to use semantically rich names like `"search-workflow"` or `"process-document-pipeline"`.